ONE OF THE ANSWERS FROM MAJOR MANUFACTURERS TO POLLUTION: GASOLINE-ELECTRIC HYBRID CARS

 Other manufacturers also presented their hybrids: Honda launched a special model called Insight in 1999.
 In 2003 it was decided to adapt the technology to a mainstream model, the Honda Civic.
 By 2005 the first hybrid SUV truck was introduced, a version of the Ford Escape.
 In 2006 Toyota finally adapted the technology to the best-selling car in the United States of America, the Camry.
 Out of the 3 744 437 Camrys that Americans bought up to April 2016, an interesting figure of 345 640 have gasoline-electric hybrid engines.
 And this is only one of tens of hybrid models available for sale to the public today.

-Over the last years Mazda, Mercury, Lexus, Lincoln, Cadillac, Chevrolet, GMC, Chrysler, Nissan, Saturn, BMW, Porsche, Volkswagen, Buick, Infiniti, Hyundai, Kia, Acura, Audi and Mercedez-Benz also released their versions, up to the point that today there are already circulating a couple of million units of hybrid cars worldwide.
+Over the last years Mazda, Mercury, Lexus, Lincoln, Cadillac, Chevrolet, GMC, Chrysler, Nissan, Saturn, BMW, Porsche, Volkswagen, Buick, Infiniti, Hyundai, Kia, Acura, Audi and Mercedez-Benz also released their versions, up to the point that today there are already circulating millions of units of hybrid cars worldwide.

 If you want to share this article with others, you may establish an Internet link, but you cannot copy any part of this page.
 Copyright © 2007-2016.
 Reproduction prohibited.
 All rights reserved.